 The last piece to this step is to evaluate alignment, overlap, or divergence in forest management approaches by determining how combined programs, regulations and statutes have been targeting the management goals, objectives, and resource types above.
-The resulting alignment can then be used to help identify various system stressors to further build upon conceptual models for monitoring forest ecosystem resources and screening for ecological performance measures or indicators (see Section 6.2.1.4).
+The resulting alignment can then be used to help identify various system stressors to further build upon conceptual models for monitoring forest ecosystem resources and screening for ecological performance measures or indicators.